UCITS Funds

 OUTLOOK

-Two key structural forces that should continue to benefit EM debt investors are: 1) strong long term growth prospects, and 2) a broadening of investment opportunities including sovereign, corporate, and local-market bonds across roughly 90 countries, spanning various geographies and sectors.
-In our view, EM debt offers investors useful diversification benefits, with today’s elevated yields presenting a compelling opportunity for generating income over time.
-Additionally, EM debt also has value relative to peer sectors, and there are opportunities for investment across different countries and sectors.
+Looking ahead, two key structural forces continue to benefit EM debt investors: 1) strong long-term growth prospects relative to developed markets, and 2) a broadening of investment opportunities across roughly 90 countries, including sovereign, corporate, and local market bonds, spanning various geographies and sectors.
+In our view, EM debt offers investors useful diversification benefits, whilst yields are attractive for generating income over time.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.